 Improved Mood & Self-Confidence

 Exercise has been shown to enhance mood and reduce symptoms of depression.
 Physical activity stimulates the release of neurotransmitters such as serotonin, norepinephrine, and dopamine, which are involved in regulating mood.
+Additionally, exercise can reduce inflammation, which is linked to the symptoms of depression, further supporting its role in mental health improvement.

 Serotonin, in particular, is often referred to as the “feel-good” neurotransmitter since it contributes to feelings of happiness and well-being.

 The findings indicated that exercise, whether performed alone or as part of a treatment program, reduced symptoms of depression.
 The study emphasized the importance of exercise as an effective tool for the treatment of depression.
+Exercise has also been shown to be effective for individuals with clinical depression and can be used alongside antidepressant medication and therapy sessions.

 However, observing the gradual changes that regular workouts bring to your body can start to stem the tide of overwhelming feelings.
 You begin to develop self-confidence instead of self-criticism, which directly impacts your mental health.